hecanjog/dronelife.org/readme.md

 Set the sqlalchemy connection uri environment variable by adding the following to your .bashrc (replacing password with the password you set for your user!)

     export DRONELIFE_SQLALCHEMY_DATABASE_URI='postgresql://dronelife:password@localhost/dronelife'

+To import the database schema and bootstrap it with example data, from the src directory run:

+    python bootstrap.py

 ### Application setup